immich-app/immich/docs/docs/administration/system-settings.md

 ## Version Check

-Enable/disable the new version notification, when this option is enabled period requests to GitHub to check for new releases.
+When this option is enabled the `immich-server` will periodically make requests to GitHub to check for new releases.

 ## Video Transcoding Settings